DanielAraldi/mailer/requirements/send.md

-# Send email
+# Send e-mail

-Send email endpoint is found on the `/api/send` path.
+Send e-mail endpoint is found on the `/api/send` path via `POST` HTTP method.

 ## Parameters

-This endpoint is used to send email, it accepts the following parameters:
+This endpoint is used to send e-mail, it accepts the following parameters:

 | field      | type       | description                                                                            | required |
 | ---------- | ---------- | -------------------------------------------------------------------------------------- | -------- |